 The short answer to the question is ‘no’.
 Cycling, alongside a healthy diet, will result in a lean physique for most people.

-If quads Robert Forstemann’s popped up as soon as your average Joe jumped on a bike and rode round the block, we’d all be World Sprint Champions and riding at the Olympics.
+If Robert Forstemann’s quads popped up as soon as your average Joe jumped on a bike and rode around the block, we’d all be World Sprint Champions and riding at the Olympics.
 So if you’re worried about developing tree-trunk legs, here are some things you need to know…

 You think the guys and gals on the velodrome just ride their bikes all day?
 Track cyclists (and indeed many riders who specialise in shorter distances, where top end power presides over power to weight ratio) spend a lot of time in the gym.